Field Operations Bureau

 Patrol Division

-The Patrol Division is dedicated to providing prompt and exceptional service during times of emergency or crisis to residents and business operators within the city.
-Patrol conducts the initial investigation of most crimes, addressing quality of life issues and conducting community outreach through numerous Community Oriented Policing initiatives.
+The Patrol Division is committed to delivering prompt and exceptional service during emergencies and crises for residents and business operators in the city.
+Patrol officers conduct initial investigations of most crimes, address quality-of-life concerns, and engage in community outreach through various Community-Oriented Policing initiatives.

 Community oriented policing through the district policing model